 - Roller on the surface while the paint is still wet.
 It helps it to reduce overlap marks.
 The exercise also blends the paint.

-- Use a ⅜ inch nap if you are using flat paint to hide wall blemishes.
+- Use a ⅜ inch nap if you use flat paint to hide wall blemishes.
 In addition, get a half-inch nap for rough, older, and uneven walls.

-- Finally, when the paint cures, evaluate the walls using a shop light.
-One coat is oaky for flat paint.
+- Finally, evaluate the walls using a shop light when the paint cures.
+One coat is okay for flat paint.
 But it would be best to do a second coat if you notice rougher walls and darker colors.

 How Long After Painting Can I Clear Coat?